 Filling for rice paper rolls:

-onion, round slices
+onion, cut into round slices

 herbs